The Therapist's GDPR Tech Stack: 5 Safe Tools & 3 to Avoid (2026 Checklist)

 Mainstream Shared Hosting (Bluehost, GoDaddy, etc.)

 The Risk: Your website sits on a server with hundreds of others.
-If a neighbor is hacked, your site is at risk.
+If a neighbour is hacked, your site is at risk.
 Data residency is often unclear, and you have no control over the physical security of the server.
+See our guide to the hosting trap.

 The "Do Use" List: 5 Tools That Actually Comply